 Another thing to consider is the cost of living in the country of the club which makes you an offer.
 For example, an offer from a club in Zurich, Switzerland for $800 per month is not the same as an offer from a club in Prague, Czech Republic for the same amount.
-Check out the cost of living comparison (right) of these two European baseball destinations.
+Check out cost of living comparisons at https://www.expatistan.com/cost-of-living before signing contracts!

 Often within an offer clubs will include a public transport pass, performance bonuses, opportunity to earn extra cash, and/or free food at the clubhouse on games days and other events of which you are required to work.
 These are all worth asking about if you are on a tight budget and want to maximize your experience.

-If you have any questions about playing or coaching overseas feel free to email IBC founder David Burns at email@example.com
+If you have any questions about playing or coaching overseas feel free to email BBJO founder David Burns at email@example.com